-The very design of Tefillin – that it is affixed to our bodies – teaches another primary lesson: man’s design is incomplete.
-Since people view the “form” of man as a perfectly working machine, God commanded that Tefillin are affixed to our outline with oddly protruding boxes, so as to refute the assumption that the human figure is perfect.
+The very design of Tefillin—that it is affixed to our bodies—teaches another primary lesson: man’s design is incomplete.
+Since people view the “form” of man as a perfectly working machine, God commanded that Tefillin are affixed to our outline with oddly protruding boxes, so as to refute the assumption that the human being is independent.
 Rejecting the physical human profile and now calling it imperfect without Tefillin, God rejects man’s elevation of the bodily form.
-God offers an opening for us to consider that there is more to us than they beauty of our form.
-There is more tom life than the physical world.
+God offers an opening for us to consider that there is more to us than the physical.

 Why are Tefillin squares?
 Perhaps this perfect geometric shape is a direct contrast to the fluid and curvaceous design of the human profile.
 Nothing in the human form mirrors a cubic shape.
 Our eyes are perfect circles; our noses hint to triangles…but nothing is a cube.
 Square or cubed, Tefillin thereby reject the notion that the human being is perfect by itself.
 No. Something of geometric, or scientific design must capture the human if he is to be truly praiseworthy, and if he is to truly enjoy his existence as God desired.
 The human form alone is meaningless, if when drawing his shape, we exclude two boxes in his portrait.